TejaswiNallavolu/proposal/proposal.md

 ## GDP-1

 ### Sprint 1  (Start Date: 20 September 2021 - 4th October 2021)
-- We work on design plan and all the basic reqirements gathering.
+- We work on design plan and all the basic requirements gathering.

 ### Sprint 2  (Start Date: 4th October 2021 - 18th October 2021)
 - Enhancing and modifing the requirements and break them into functional requirements.